vdbrink/vdbrink.github.io/zigbee/index.md

 Zigbee is a local smart home protocol.\
 I'm a hugh fan of it because it's local, affordable and has a wide range of products available.\
-I have over 140 devices from all kinds of brands and they are all working together, no limitations.
+I have over 140 devices from all kinds of brands, and they are all working together, no limitations.

 On this page you find products, information and projects related to Zigbee.